Prashanth036/my-react-app/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-open terminal and run 'npm run dev'
+first you have to initalise this  node server https://github.com/Prashanth036/api and then open terminal and run 'npm run dev'

 Currently, two official plugins are available: